telekollektiv/blogupy/README.md

 ## How to install?

-Make sure you're using a proper operating system and the following installed is installed:
+Make sure you're using a proper operating system and the following is installed:

 * git
 * python